Jantetelco: Communities

 Jantetelco is the municipal seat and has a population of 4,645.
 It is located at 1,430 meters above sea level, 75.3 km from Cuernavaca, and 130.2 km from Mexico City.
 Its main economic activities are agriculture (sorghum, corn, beans) and ranching (cattle, goats, poultry, and pigs).
 Principal festivals are June 29, in honor of San Pedro Apóstol and December 13, the uprising of Father Mariano Matamoros.

 Amayuca has a population of 5,287.
 Its main economic activities are agriculture (sorghum, corn, beans) and ranching (cattle, goats, poultry, and pigs).
 Clay pottery is produced.
 Santiago Apostle is honored on July 25.
 It is 2.1 km from Jantetelco.

 Chalcatzingo has a population of 2,449.
 The community is Nahuatl in origin.
 It is mostly an agricultural community (sorghum, corn, beans) and livestock are raised.
 Tourism to the Chalcatzingo archaeological site and the sale of miniature cuescomates (traditional silos) are also important economic activities.
 San Mateo Evangelista is honored on September 21.
 It is 3.7 km from Jantetelco.

 Tenango and Santa Ana have a population of 1,856.
 Their main economic activities are agriculture (sugarcane, sorghum, corn) and livestock.
 The former hacienda of Tenango is a cultural attraction.
 Santa Ana is honored on July 26.

 San Antonio Esperanza is an agricultural (rice, sorghum, corn) and livestock raising (cattle, goats, poultry, and pigs) community.
 The feast of St. Anthony of Padua is June 13.

 Culture

 The Dominican convent of San Pedro Apóstol was built in the 16th century.
 There are churches dedicated to St. Matthew, St. Francis, St. James the Greater (Apostol), and St. Clara.
 The ex-hacienda of Tenango is outside the town.

-The arqueológical zone of Chalcatzingo is nearby.
+The archaeological zone of Chalcatzingo is nearby.
 This site belongs to the Preclassic Medium period, 1500-350 B.C.
 It is one of the most important settlements influenced by the Olmecs, along with Teopantecuanitlán.
 Chalcatzingo development paralleled that of La Venta, evidenced by its petrographs (stone carvings).

 There is a fair in honor of St. Peter the Apostol on June 29, celebrated with bands and Chinelos (dancers).
 Traditional foods include beef cecina with fresh cream and pork cecina.
 A candy made of crystallized milk and peanuts is also made.